 Eliassen Group’s NPS is 82.2% based on over 15,000 surveys, differentiating us from the rest of the industry and classifying us as a world-class staffing provider.

 Eliassen Group excels when compared to acclaimed brands outside of the staffing industry that are highly regarded for their customer service.

-Figure 2 – Net Promoter Scores of Popular Brands 5
+Figure 2 – Some of the highest NPS scores among Popular Brands 4